getify/You-Dont-Know-JS/types & grammar/ch3.md

 You'll note that there is no `Null()` or `Undefined()` native constructors, but nevertheless the `"Null"` and `"Undefined"` are the internal `[[Class]]` values exposed.

-But for the other simple primitives like `string`, `number`, and `boolean`, another behavior actually kicks in, which is usually called "boxing" (see below).
+But for the other simple primitives like `string`, `number`, and `boolean`, another behavior actually kicks in, which is usually called "boxing" (see below):

 ```js
 Object.prototype.toString.call( "abc" );	// "[object String]"